AsleepCoffee/General-Notes/Cloud/Azure/Azure Security Engineer Associate/Secure your cloud applications in Azure/Top 5 security items to consider before pushing to production.md

 **Azure Security Center**

-IF you are using this to host web apps, security center will warn you if any frameworks are out of date in the recommendations tab.
+If you are using this to host web apps, security center will warn you if any frameworks are out of date in the recommendations tab.

+## Safe Dependancies

+A large percentage of code present in modern applications are the libraries and dependencies chosen by you: the developer.
+This is a common practice that saves time and money.
+However, the downside is that you are now responsible for this code, even though others wrote it, because you used it in your project.
+If a researcher (or worse, a hacker) discovers a vulnerability in one of these 3rd party libraries, then the same flaw will likely also be present in your app.

+Using components with known vulnerabilities is a huge problem in our industry.
+It is so problematic that is has made the OWASP top ten list of worst web application vulnerabilities, holding at #9 for several years.